Enhancing Diversity, Equity and Inclusion in Your Company Culture

-As the Black Lives Matter movement gained greater awareness in the spring and summer and allyship grew nationwide, more people nationwide are examining their own bias and understanding of racism, diversity and inclusion.
+It’s also important to layer in the context of social consciousness in our times.
+As the Black Lives Matter movement gained greater awareness in the spring and summer of 2020 and allyship has grown nationwide, more people are examining their own bias and understanding of racism, diversity and inclusion.
 More workplaces have as well.
 Amid this trend, employees can aid their employers’ momentum when it comes to diversity and inclusion in company culture.
 Here are a few ways employers and employees can be more successful in working together toward this goal.

 Training and education